 The defining characteristic of a traumatic event is its capacity to cause fear, helplessness, or horror as a response to the threat of injury or death, and therefore can affect anyone.
 Some examples of traumatic events include (please note this list is NOT exhaustive and we are adding content to this website all the time):

 - Being told you have a life-threatening illness

 - Violent personal assault, such as a physical attack, robbery, or mugging

 - Any form of abuse, including Childhood Abuse and Domestic Abuse

 - Emergency Service Workers

-- Employment where you repeatedly see distressing images or hear details of traumatic events
+- Events experienced in employment where you repeatedly see distressing images or hear details of traumatic events

 - Natural disasters such as flooding or an earthquake

 - Being bullied (as a child or adult)

 - Traumatic childbirth (in people who give birth and birth partners)